CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 This works with the Alpaca stock market trading broker.
 Advanced Stock Market Trading Bot only works Monday through Friday: 9:30am - 4:00pm Eastern Time.

-This is an Advanced buying and selling Python 3 Trading Robot to monitor a stock market symbol or a number of stock symbols that you type in.
+This is an Advanced buying and selling Python 3 Trading Robot to monitor a stock market symbol or a number of stock symbols that you place in the file "successful-stocks-list.txt".
+Only place one stock symbol on each line.

 It will automatically buy more stock of the symbol that you have selected when there is a bull market or a price increase and it will automatically sell all shares of the same symbol when there is a bear market or a price decrease.